scala-native/scala-native/docs/user/setup.rst

     $ sudo dnf groupinstall "Development Tools"
     $ sudo dnf install gc-devel zlib-devel # both optional

-**FreeBSD 12.2 and later**
+**FreeBSD 12.4 and later**

+*Note 1:* Only AMD64 and ARM64 architectures are supported.

+*Note 2:* Sufficiently recent versions of llvm and zlib come with the installation of FreeBSD.

 .. code-block:: shell

-    $ pkg install llvm10
     $ pkg install boehm-gc # optional

-*Note:* A version of zlib that is sufficiently recent comes with the installation of FreeBSD.
+*Note 3:* Using the boehm GC with multi-threaded binaries doesn't work out-of-the-box yet.

+*Note 4:* A number of tests, primarily unit-tests, are known to fail or not terminate on FreeBSD.
+It is believed that the code-under-test is correct and that the defect is in the test itself.
+Work is underway to fix these tests.

 **Nix/NixOS**